Get off the Mac, roll up your sleeves and get making. Once a week.

-The latest "big-cat-themed" operating system that you simply can't live without and the best ever.
-Until the next one...
+The one of the "big-cat-themed" operating system that you simply can't live without.

 And yet there was a time when graphic design was a very hands-on profession, not at all centred around a magical-looking computer, and which involved all kinds of tactile and smelly materials, and which required actual physical effort to work with the various mediums associated with it.
 I'm talking drawing boards, airbrushes, magic markers, inks, layout pads, lightboxes, silk-screen printing, linocutting, collage and drawing.
 What is most fascinating here is that these analogue processes aren't from some far-flung past.
 We aren't talking William Morris's Kelmscott Press here.
 No, many graphic designers and tutors in their fifties, forties and even thirties, will have some recollection of their professional life involving the making of things by hand.